mattdesl/spawn-npm-install/README.md

 Spawns an `npm install` using the given `dependencies` (string or array of strings).
 You can pass `opt` to the command, which will convert [camel case to dash-case](https://www.npmjs.com/package/dargs) for the CLI arguments.
 The last parameter `cb` is the callback which is passed `(err)` on failure, or null otherwise.

+You can also specify `opt.cwd` to explicitly set the directory the process is spawned from.

 Returns the child process.

 Examples: